The table below explains different levels of the access rights and corresponding explanation for each role. It

 Since its release in 2005, most non-Annex I Parties have been using that software for development of their

 national GHG inventories.
-In June 2011, Parties requested the secretariat to upgrade the software and make it
+In December 2011, Parties requested the secretariat to upgrade the software

-available to non-Annex I Parties by June 2013.
-Pursuant to that request, the secretariat upgraded the current
+and make it available to non-Annex I Parties by June 2013.
+Pursuant to that request, the secretariat upgraded

-Excel-based version of the software (v.1.3.2)² into a web-based application that provides greater degree
+the current Excel-based version of the software (v.1.3.2)² into a web-based application that provides

-of flexibility in using it as well as enable a prompt upgrade of the application to respond to any possible
+greater degree of flexibility in using it as well as enable a prompt upgrade of the application to respond to

-methodological changes that may occur in the UNFCCC process, such as the possible switch to the use of the
+any possible methodological changes that may occur in the UNFCCC process, such as the possible switch to the

 Upon request to the secretariat, each non-Annex I Party will be provided with an access to a password enabled

 working space in the web-based application.
 The individual working space will contain the following